-Set up a voluntary monthly subscription using one of the PayPal buttons at the foot of the page.
+A monthly PayPal subscription, with the buttons at the foot of this page.

 What our readers say…